-- 13. AFFIRMS that conservation and restoration of the East Asian-Australasian Flyway (EAAF), the most endangered migratory bird flyway, are urgent and significant for implementation of the Convention and revising the trend of global biodiversity loss and degradation, as well as for human wellbeing around migratory waterbird habitat wetlands; - 14.
-INVITES non-partner Contracting Parties in the EAAF to join the East Asian-Australasian Flyway Prtnership (EAAFP); - 15.
-ENCOURAGES Contracting Parties and other governments in the EAAF to conduct migratory waterbird census and/or waterbird population estimates, to conduct wetland habitat inventory when capable, and to review flyway conservation status at national level; - 16.
-STRONGLY ENCOURAGES Contracting Parties and other governments in the EAAF to develop a National Action Plan on Conservation and Restoration of Migratory Birds Flyway, with Single Endangered Species Conservation Plans for each endangered species, and policy on wise use of associated resources; - 17.
-CALLING ON Contracting Parties to establish a National Flyway Partnership including with participative and inclusive national stakeholder coordination mechanisms and a national flyway
+- 13. AFFIRMS that conservation and restoration of the East Asian Australasian Flyway (EAAF), the most endangeredurgent need for national action for migratory birdwaterbirds through implementation of Resolution X.22 in synergy with relevant flyway, are urgent and frameworks as significant for implementation of the Convention and revising the trend of global biodiversity loss and degradation, as well as for human wellbeing around migratory waterbird habitat wetlands; - 14.
+INVITES non-partner Contracting Parties in the EAAF to join the East Asian Australasian Flyway Prtnership (EAAFP); INVITES non-member Contracting Parties join membership and engage with initiatives in their flyway at national level, including the EAAFP; ALSO INVITES Contracting Parties of the Convention on Wetlands to build connection with the Convention on Migratory Species, especially its Flyways Working Group, and take synchronized and complementary actions to conserve migratory waterbirds; - 4514.
+ENCOURAGES Contracting Parties and other governments in the EAAF to conduct migratory waterbird census and/or waterbird population estimates, to conduct with wetland habitat inventoryassessment when capable, ensuring this data is incorporated into the data collated by the Waterbird Estimate Partnership to inform the management of critical flyway sites and to review of flyway conservation status at national level; - 16.
+STRONGLY ENCOURAGES 15.
+INVITES Contracting Parties and other governments in the EAAF to develop a National Action/Implementation Plan on Conservation and Restoration of Migratory Birds Flyway, with Single Endangered Species Conservation Plans for each endangered species, and policy on wise use of associated resources Waterbird Flyways, particularly critical wetland flyway sites;